-The hours of operation are 8:15 A.M. to 4:30 P.M., Monday through Friday, when the university is in session.
+The hours of operation are 8:15 a.m. to 4:30 p.m., Monday through Friday, when the university is in session.
+For an appointment, call 244.3281.
+Walk-ins are welcome.

 Those students who are not covered under an insurance program are encouraged to participate in the voluntary low cost student health insurance program available to enrolled AUM students.
 Additional information can be obtained from the Office of Student Affairs, 244.3620.
 TDD users may call 244.3801.